Cetis/intelligent-campus/udd/event.md

 String (9)

 ### Notes
-Where no day of week is given, the event is assumed to take place on all days within the period specified.
+Where no day of week is given, and there is no SPECIFIC_DATE specified, the event is assumed to take place on all days within the period specified.

 ## WEEKS
 ### Description